AndreaPontrandolfo/sheriff/apps/docs-website/docs/usage-in-ci.md

 You can:

-- skip the check for specific dependencies.
+- skip the check for a specific dependency.
 This is useful in scenarios where the mismatch is intended, meaning that you don't want Sheriff linting support for a specific dependency even if Sheriff support is available
 - let the process finish without throwing erros even if problems with the dependencies are found.
 In this case the CLI will just signal problems as warnings